 While the beautiful countryside does a great deal to draw tourist to Umbria, it is its art and history that captures the imaginations of people from distant lands.
 Umbria is the host to many wonderful artistic and historical relics.
 Beautiful examples of medieval and Renaissance art can be found in nearly every small town.
 Wonderful frescos such as those in the famous St. Francis basilica are well preserved and lovingly adored by the people of the region.
 Churches, governmental buildings, and theatres from the Roman Empire to the High Renaissance still stand virtually unchanged by time as a testament to the artistic and scientific achievements of man.
 Tourist may also enjoy a visit to any number of ceramic, pottery, and artisan studios in the region for a glimpse of old world hand crafting techniques still in use today.
 Umbria is also home to many museums and cultural centers that cater to the educational interests of visitors.

 A Special Note:

 When Traveling in Umbria it is best to park vehicles outside of the towns as the road ways are not well adapted to vehicle traffic.
 The scenic walk will be well worth avoiding traffic on small streets.
 While in Umbria, a visit to the Orvieto Underground is almost necessary.
 This natural fortress was founded by the Etruscans and so far over a thousand underground rooms and room complexes have been discovered.
 Tourist can only visit a few of these rooms because of safety concerns, but the effect is still quite impressive.

-Etruscan art lines many of the walls and tourist can see first hand where ancient olive oil production took place.
+Etruscan art lines many of the walls and tourists can see first hand where ancient olive oil production took place.
 Umbria is the perfect place for tourists to not only enjoy the art, history, and culture of Italy, but to avoid hordes of visitors as well.
 Small family owned restaurants and wonderful outdoor markets provide visitors with all the dietary and shopping needs while local events and wonderful relics keep visitors entertained.
 If possible visit one of the many festivals and pageants held in Umbria such as:

 - Stroncone hosts an international street artist festival in June.